KSDunne/statement_beauty/README.md

 ![About reload bug 1](docs/readme_images/bugs/about_reload_bug_1.PNG)

 I fixed this by adding the code in the screenshot below "return HttpResponseRedirect("/about/")".
 This seemed to fix the problem.
-However when I asked for feedback from a peer, I was told the message isnt displaying after a request is sent.
+However, when I asked for feedback from a peer, I was told the message is not displaying after a request is sent.

 ![About reload bug 2](docs/readme_images/bugs/about_reload_bug_2.PNG)

 I then took the "return HttpResponseRedirect("/about/")" code back out of the view, because it is not necessary to have this 'reload issue' addressed for mvp.
-However, it is neccessary that the feedback message displays to the user.
+However, it is necessary that the feedback message displays to the user.

 ![About reload bug 3](docs/readme_images/bugs/about_reload_bug_3.PNG)